 Frequency vs recency: Gives the time a visitor spends on your site.

-Engagement: The best part for me in the behavior section is this engagement one.
+Engagement: The best part for me in the behavior section is this engagement.
 As I can see how many visitors are actually reading my posts.

-It also gives the info about the devices name as apple, google nexus 5 and others.
+It also gives info about devices name as Apple, google nexus 5, and others.

-Benchmarking: Channels: The channel grouping data about whether it is from social media, organic or others.
-Location: Visitors location
+Benchmarking: Channels: The channel grouping data about whether it is from social media, organic, or others.

 Overview: At a glance, it gives us data about new users, sessions, bounce rates, and average sessions.